proSamik/heatmap/README.md

    ```

 5. Deploy your application:
    - After test, deploy it to vercel from the github.

 Make sure to follow these steps to ensure a smooth setup process.

+See you,
+Samik